 and provide evidence for achieving excellence in these areas.
 Successful applications will support claims of excellence by providing objective qualitative or quantitative data.
 Comparison to national or organizational norms is encouraged.

-Supplementary materials (limited to 10 pages) providing qualitative or quantitative data evaluating evidence in direct support of the application narrative.
+Supplementary materials (up to 10 pages) providing qualitative or quantitative data evaluating evidence in direct support of the application narrative.
 The supplemental information should provide supporting data that is not easily communicated in the narrative and should bolster claims of excellence or transformative change.
 Relevant supporting data should be contextualized and summarized in the application narrative.

 Evidence might include the following:

-Student outcomes: enhanced learning, including evidence that student learning outcomes have been achieved; increased retention and graduation rates; peer-reviewed publications in scholarly journals; presentations at professional conferences; success in obtaining postgraduate employment in major-related field; higher acceptance rates into graduate or professional programs; increased scholarship or fellowship awards that include scholarly work as criteria
+Student outcomes: enhanced learning, including evidence that student learning outcomes have been achieved; increased retention and graduation rates; peer-reviewed publications in scholarly journals; presentations at professional conferences; success in obtaining postgraduate employment in major-related field; higher acceptance rates into graduate or professional programs; increased scholarship or fellowship awards that include scholarly work as criteria.

 Faculty outcomes: peer-reviewed publications and presentations coauthored with undergraduates, recognition of the role of mentoring undergraduate researchers and/or developing undergraduate research opportunities in the promotion and tenure process, other activities engaging with students